anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 	4) var properties with default initializers should have their parameter to the synthesized initializer defaulted.
 	5) lazy properties with memberwise initializers have problems (the memberwise init eagerly touches it).

 Add to the list “all or nothing”.
-The compiler generates the entire initializer and does not help to eliminate boilerplate for any other initializers where it may be desirable to use memberwise intiialzation for a subset of members and initialize others manually.
+The compiler generates the entire initializer and does not help to eliminate boilerplate for any other initializers where it may be desirable to use memberwise intialization for a subset of members and initialize others manually.

 It is common to have a type with a number of public members that are intended to be configured by clients, but also with some private state comprising implementation details of the type.
-This is especially prevalent in UI code which may expose many properties for configuring visual appearance, etc.  Flexibile memberwise initialization can provide great benefit in these use cases, but it becomes immediately useless if it is "all or nothing".
+This is especially prevalent in UI code which may expose many properties for configuring visual appearance, etc.  Flexibile memberwise initialization can provide great benefit in these use cases, but it immediately becomes useless if it is "all or nothing".

 We need a flexible solution that can synthesize memberwise initialization for some members while allowing the type auther full control over initialization of implementation details.

 ## Proposed solution

-I propose adding a `memberwise` declaration for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@nomemberwise` property attribute allowing them to *opt-out* of such synthesis.
+I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@nomemberwise` property attribute allowing them to *opt-out* of such synthesis.

 This section of the document contains several examples of the solution in action.
 Specific details on how synthesis is performed are contained in the detailed design.